(#89) Uncle Tom's Cabin by Harriet Beecher Stowe

 After fully digesting the character, it seems foolish to chastise Tom for being too nice.

-Uncle Tom's Cabin.
+Politically, no one doubts the impact of Uncle Tom's Cabin.
 Possibly the most influential American novel ever, Stowe does not sugarcoat her feelings on slavery.
 What separates the novel from being preachy is her "show not tell" style.
 For the most part, she paints such vivid pictures of suffering that the reader would be truly unfeeling to remain stoic.
 Constantly, she compares a slaves injustice with that of a normal citizen in a "how would you feel if ALL 10 of your children were taken from you" sort of way.
 Stowe employs so many different examples that the novel is hard to read at times because of its graphic nature.

-Gone With the Wind.
+Best of all, Stowe carefully casts the blame on all, not just the South.
+Having lived in Ohio, Maine, and Florida, Stowe saw both the South's direct shame coupled with the North's head-in-the-sand mentality.
+In that way, the novel is comparable to the previously-reviewed Gone With the Wind.
 However, she approaches that differently than author Margaret Mitchell does.
 The North's parallel guilt doesn't absolve the South of its wrongs.
 Mitchell almost portrays slavery as a Northern misunderstanding of Southern ways.
 Stowe flat out says everyone -- North and South alike -- is wrong.

-Uncle Tom's Cabin reflects that generalization.
+The one point continually hit upon by Stowe is her feeling of hypocrisy toward the Southern thang.
+She admits that a majority of slave owners are really nice and treat there slaves well.
+Proportionally, Uncle Tom's Cabin reflects that generalization.
 However, what happens when the nice slave owner dies?
 Often, dept, death, or illness splintered plantations and shattered families.
 Stowe's comments questioned the ideal of slavery as property and shamed all her read her novel into admitting its evils.

 --